mk12/blog/posts/caesar-cipher.md

 date: 2015-03-30T15:52:37-04:00
 ---

-Whenever I play around with a new language, I always start by writing a program to crack a Caesar cipher.
+Whenever I play around with a new language, I like to start by writing a program to crack a Caesar cipher.
 This problem is perfect for getting a sense of what it's like to work in a given language.
 It's significantly more interesting than "Hello, World!" but it only takes about a hundred lines to write -- in fact, the line count by itself is a good indication of how expressive the language is.

-You've probably heard of the ROT-13 cipher, where you rotate each letter around the alphabet by 13 positions.
+You might have heard of the ROT-13 cipher, where you rotate each letter around the alphabet by 13 positions.
 The result of doing this to the plaintext (message) is called the ciphertext (coded message).
 The Caesar cipher generalizes this to numbers other than 13.
 We only need to consider numbers between 0 and 25, since adding multiples of 26 makes no difference.
 Notice that with the Caesar cipher, we have to distinguish between encryption and decryption -- one goes forwards and the other goes backwards.
 The exceptions are 0, which is pretty useless, and 13, which is ROT-13.

 The Caesar cipher is a special case of the substitution cipher, which maps all possible pieces of plaintext (usually single letters, but not always) to corresponding pieces of ciphertext.
 There are only 26 Caesar ciphers; on the other hand, there 26! possible letter substitution ciphers.[^1] Our goal is to crack a Caesar-encrypted message, which means to find its _key_, the rotation number used to encrypt it.
 We can easily do this by brute force, by trying all 26 possible keys.
 The result of decrypting the message will almost certainly be gibberish for all but one key, but how can a computer recognize plausible English?

 You could try each key and do a dictionary check on the results.
 This would work, since the true message should have by far the most English words in it.
 However, we're going to use a different method: _frequency analysis_.
 Most English writing uses all 26 letters, but it's never a uniform distribution -- <i>e</i> is far more common than <i>z</i>, for example.
 We can exploit this fact to crack the Caesar cipher by scoring each of the 26 potential plaintexts for its likeness to English, based on letter frequencies.
 But how should we calculate this score?
 We could just count the occurrences of <i>e</i>, but there is a better way.

 We begin by computing the relative frequencies of the 26 letters.
 Each relative frequency is a fraction between zero and one, and when we add all 26 of them together we get 1.0.
 For example, the relative frequencies of the string "AB" in alphabetical order are 0.5, 0.5, and 24 zeros.
-Since the whole point of this exercise is to test drive awesome languages, I'm going to implement the algorithm in [Haskell][hs], a purely functional language.[^2] Check out my [Caesar project][go] written in Go to see an imperative approach.
+Since the whole point of this exercise is to test drive fun languages, I'm going to implement the algorithm in [Haskell][hs], a purely functional language.
+Check out my [Caesar project][go] written in Go to see an imperative approach.

 ```haskell
 import Data.Char (toLower)